-You may bring in laptop computers and access the wireless internet.
+The library offers free Wi-Fi access for all electronic devices.
 There are five access points in the library.
-A one-time code is needed and will be saved on your computer for future use.
-Ask at the Information Desk for the code and areas of access.
-You cannot print from the wi-fi at this time.
+A one-time code and a library card or guest pass is needed and will be saved on your devices for future use.
+Ask at the Information Desk for assistance.
+Wi-fi printing is also available.
 Tables with electrical outlets are situated throughout the building.

 Free computer classes are given in the Praxair Computer Lab.
 Basic internet searches, Microsoft Excel, Microsoft Word and e-mail are periodically offered.
 Additional classes may include social networking and using mobile devices.
 Programs are free and open to the public.
 Registrations are required for these programs as space is limited.
 Watch for future offerings on the Adult Programs page.